Infant Feeding Team

 We support the right of all parents to make informed choices about how to feed your baby and we will support you in your decision.
 Infant feeding is the healthiest way to feed your baby.
 There are important benefits which infant feeding provides for both you and your baby and we therefore encourage you to breastfeed.

-Infant feeding baby cafes
+Infant feeding clinics

 All infant feeding groups are free, provided by the NHS.
 You do not need to be referred or to make an appointment.
 Please arrive at least 30 minutes before the end of the session and bring your baby’s red book with you.